vehka/fx_bitcrusher/README.md

 # fx_bitcrusher

-bitcrusher for the norns fx mod
+Bitcrusher effect ported from the pedalboard script by 21echoes for the Norns fx framework.
+Norns fx framework by sixolet.